Ambition School - Menu

 1600

-⚡ NEW: Digital SAT (Started March 2024)
+⚡ Digital SAT Format (Since March 2024)

-• Shorter: 2 hours 14 minutes (was 3 hours)
+• Shorter: 2 hours 14 minutes (previously 3+ hours)

-• Adaptive: Questions adjust to your skill level
+• Adaptive: Questions adjust to your skill level in real-time

-• Calculator allowed: For entire maths section
+• Calculator allowed: For the entire maths section

 • Built-in tools: Desmos graphing calculator included